nix-community/home-manager/README.md

 In some cases Home Manager cannot detect whether it will overwrite a previous manual configuration.
-For example, the Gnome Terminal module will write to your dconf store and cannot tell whether a configuration that it is about to be overwrite was from a previous Home Manager generation or from manual configuration.
+For example, the Gnome Terminal module will write to your dconf store and cannot tell whether a configuration that it is about to be overwritten was from a previous Home Manager generation or from manual configuration.

 Home Manager targets [NixOS][] unstable and NixOS version 20.09 (the